 Protecting Our Clients Across Clifton, Wayne, Paterson, Woodland Park, West Milford, Little Falls and Passaic County

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys have experience working with clients to seek reduced and dismissed charges for unlawful possession of a weapon in New Jersey towns including Paterson, Woodland Park, Clifton, Wayne, Little Falls, West Milford and the greater Passaic County area.
-Lean on our experience to develop a defense strategy which is tailored to your unique circumstances and based on our intimate knowledge of the New Jersey Criminal Court system.
+At The Montanari Law Group, our criminal defense attorneys have experience working with clients to seek reduced and dismissed charges for unlawful possession of a weapon in New Jersey towns including Paterson, Woodland Park, Clifton, Wayne, Little Falls, West Milford, and the greater Passaic County area.
+Lean on our experience to develop a defense strategy that is tailored to your unique circumstances and based on our intimate knowledge of the New Jersey Criminal Court system.

 Call our office today for a free and confidential consultation with a member of our legal team regarding your unlawful possession of a weapon charges and how we can best serve your needs.

 “Other Weapons” N.J.S.A.
 2C39-5: Wayne, NJ Unlawful Weapon Possession Lawyers

 There are two primary categories of weapons pursuant to New Jersey Revised Statutes Section 2C:39-5 – Unlawful possession of weapons: firearms and “other weapons”.
 The unlawful possession of firearms including handguns, rifles, shotguns, and assault weapons may lead to second or third-degree criminal charges.
 For detailed information, click here to read more about other illegal weapons such as shotguns and armor-piercing bullets.

 “Other weapons” are defined as “any other weapon under circumstances not manifestly appropriate for such lawful uses as it may have”.
 In plain English, this essentially means that it is illegal to knowingly possess a non-firearm weapon of any kind which can be immediately used to inflict bodily injury or death to another person.
 Criminal charges involved with possession of a non-firearm weapon are of the fourth degree.